sayan112/RoadToFullTimeServiceBased/WebDevelopmentQuestions/Question&Answers.md

 1. **Simplicity**: Prop drilling is straightforward and easy to understand.
 It doesn't introduce complex state management techniques or additional libraries, making it a simple way to share data among components.

-4. **No Additional Libraries**: Prop drilling doesn't require the use of additional state management libraries like Redux or Mobx, which can reduce the complexity of your project.
+2. **No Additional Libraries**: Prop drilling doesn not require the use of additional state management libraries like Redux or Mobx, which can reduce the complexity of your project.

 **Disadvantages of Prop Drilling**: